mjmacgregor/dataviz-project-template/README.md

 My next steps are to create prototypes of the scatterplot and bar chart visualizations.

 I also want to learn more and incorporate hovering and interaction into my chloropleth as well as adjust some of the design choices, but the prototype works well!
 The prototype can be found in the prototype section.

+### Week 2

+I performed a lot more aggregations on the data and data manipulation to prepare for my scatterplot views.

+I then created two prototype scatterplot views that I added to the prototypes section.
+The first is an aggregated scatterplot displaying the state data, while the second contains all of the data.
+The second is not very useful right now but I aim to add interactive features allowing the user to control which points are visible based on selected attribute values.

+Additionally, I need to incorporate tooltips into my views, but I have ran into a lot of difficulty making these work.

+My next steps are to implement tooltips and interactive filters onto my current views, and to create visualizations (likely bar charts or histograms) displaing total sales based on demographics and categorical attributes.